GraceFrank/web-scraper/Readme.md

 #Todo!
 Be able to read page Title
-Be able to read description
+Be able to read page description
 Be able to get all images on page
 Be able to get to find image size
 Be able to find biggest image